k2s09/firstyearC/notes/lab1&2.md

 # Lab 1 & 2

-Lab 1 was an introduction to the subject PSUC, a discussion over the course and the history of Computers.
+Lab 1 was an introduction to the course, an overview of the history of Computers, and structuring logic in terms of Algorithms and Flowcharts.

 Lab 2 was an introduction to Linux and basic Linux commands.